-- 1. You must transport and site your park home in accordance with either Swift's recommendations or the Code of Practice for the Transportation, Siting and Commissioning of Park Homes.
-Your Dealer or Park Operator can provide you with more information on this code of practice.
-Swift will not be liable under this warranty for any damage or defect that arises from your failure to site your park home in accordance with Swift's recommendations or the Code of Practice for the Transportation, Siting and Commissioning of Park Home. - 2.
-This warranty only applies to park homes purchased and sited in the UK. - You must keep your park home in a good state of maintenance and repair.
-Swift will not be liable for any defect caused by any negligence, misuse or modification of the park home. - 4.
-All new park homes must be registered with Swift within 6 weeks of purchase as new. - 5.
-The unit must be sited correctly on a recognised site pitch.
+- with Swift's recommendations or the Code of Practice for the Transportation, Siting and Commissioning of Holiday/Park Homes.
+Your Dealer or Park Operator can provide you with more information on this code of practice. - 2.
+This warranty only applies to Homes purchased and sited in the UK. - You must keep your Home in a good state of maintenance and repair.
+Swift will not be liable for any defect caused by any negligence, misuse or modification of the Home. - 4.
+All new Homes must be registered with Swift within 6 weeks of purchase as from new. - 5.
+Holiday Homes must not be used for permanent or residential use. - 6.
+The unit must be sited correctly on a recognised site pitch. - 7.
+The cost of transporting or moving the Home by any means to or from the place of repair is the responsibility of the owner. - Swift shall not be liable under this warranty for any defects related to or arising from the following; - The failure of a component for reasons of fair wear and tear; - Damage resulting from freezing, fire, over heating or accidents (whether caused by the user or third party);

-- The cost of transporting or moving the park home by any means to or from the place of repair is the responsibility of the owner. - 7.
-Swift shall not be liable under this warranty for any defect related to or arising from the following: - The failure of a component for reasons of fair wear and tear: - Damage resulting from freezing, fire, over heating or accidents (whether caused by the user or a third party); - Damage as a result of failure to carry out normal or specific maintenance including, but not specific to, not draining down and winterizing the park home. - Defect due to condensation, fungus, mildew and damp (other than as a result of a failure of a permanent seal or joint). - Misuse of any component; - Normal deterioration, corrosion, intrusion of foreign or harmful bodies, lack of servicing or negligence of any person other than Swift which causes stoppage of or impairment to the function of any component of the park home; - Replacement of parts which have reached the end of their effective working life because of age and/or usage;
+- Damage as a result of failure to carry out normal or specific maintenance including, but not specific too, not draining down and winterising the Home. - Defect due to condensation, fungus, mildew and damp (other than as a result of a failure of a permanent seal or joint). - Misuse of any component; - Normal deterioration, corrosion, intrusion of foreign or harmful bodies, lack of servicing or negligence of any person other than Swift which causes stoppage of or impairment to the function of any component of the Home. - Replacement of parts which have reached the end of their effective working life because of age and/or usage; - Cleaning or adjustment of any assemblies; - Cosmetic finishes to kitchen sinks, sealants, cooker tops, vanity units, shower trays; - Routine maintenance items including lubricants, rubber gas hose, the cleaning of the heater and flues, the replacement of gas jets, the resealing and/or replacement of shower room sealant, the adjustment and lubrication of locks: - Any breakage or failure of any windows, glass, tyres, fluorescent tubes, replacement light bulbs, spotlights, tap washers or thermocouples;

-- Cleaning or adjustment of any assemblies; - Cosmetic finishes to kitchen sinks, sealants, cooker tops, vanity units, shower trays; - Routine maintenance items including lubricants, rubber gas hose, the cleaning of the heater and fridge flues, the replacement of gas jets, the resealing and/ or replacement of shower room sealant, the adjustment and lubrication of locks; - Any breakage or failure of any windows, glass, tyres, fluorescent tubes, replacement light bulbs, spotlights, tap washers or thermocouples; - Any failure resulting from the use of a part or component in the park home which is not approved by Swift.
+- Any failure resulting from the use of a part or component in the Home, which is not approved by Swift. - Damage caused by Environmental conditions such as UV damage and corrosion.

-Note: Failure of any part or component, which is not original equipment, or a defect caused as a result of an unauthorised modification to the park home will not be covered under warranty.
+Note: Failure of any part or component, which is not original equipment, or a defect caused as a result of an unauthorised modification to the Home will not be covered under warranty.

-Swift shall not be liable under this Warranty

-if the park home has been neglected,

-misused, modified or used for hire or reward

-or if the identification marks (chassis/VIN

-numbers) have been removed or defaced.

-The park home will be deemed to have been

-neglected if it has not been maintained as

-stated in this handbook.
+Swift shall not be liable under this Warranty if the Home has been neglected, misused, modified or used for hire or reward or if the identification marks (chassis/VIN numbers) have been removed or defaced.
+The Home will be deemed to have been neglected if it has not been maintained as stated in this handbook.

 You have legal rights under UK law governing the sale of consumer goods.
-This Warranty does not affect your legal rights.
+This warranty does not affect your legal rights.

-The name and address of the Warranty provider is:
+The name and address of the warranty provider is:

-Swift Group Limited, Dunswell Road, Cottingham, East Yorkshire, HU16 4JX
+Swift Group Limited, Dunswell Road, Cottingham, East Yorkshire, HU16 4JX on 01482 875740, or enquire on the website www.swiftgroup.co.uk

-To make a claim under this Warranty, contact the dealer or park operator which supplied your park home.
-If this is not possible then contact the Swift Group Customer Care Department on 01482 875740, or enquire on the website www.swiftgroup.co.uk
+To make a claim under this warranty, contact the dealer or park operator which supplied your Home.
+If this is not possible then contact the Swift Group Customer Care Department